Ash Carter: Education

 Carter was educated at Highland Elementary School (class of 1966) and at Abington Senior High School (class of 1972) in Abington.
-In high school he was a wrestler, lacrosse player, cross-country runner, and president of the Honor Society.
+In high school, he was a wrestler, lacrosse player, cross-country runner, and president of the Honor Society.
 He was inducted into Abington Senior High School's Hall of Fame in 1989.

 Carter attended the University of Edinburgh in Scotland in 1975.
-In 1976, Carter completed his Bachelor of Arts in his double-major of physics and medieval history from Yale College, summa cum laude, Phi Beta Kappa.
-His senior thesis, "Quarks, Charm and the Psi Particle", was published in Yale Scientific in 1975.
+In 1976, Carter completed his Bachelor of Arts (BA) in his double-major of physics and medieval history at Yale College, summa cum laude, Phi Beta Kappa.
+His senior thesis, "Quarks, Charm and the Psi Particle", was published in the Yale Scientific Magazine in 1975.
 He was also an experimental research associate at Fermi National Accelerator Laboratory in 1975 (where he worked on quark research) and at Brookhaven National Laboratory in 1976.

 Carter then became a Rhodes Scholar and studied at the University of Oxford.
-He received his DPhil in theoretical physics on Hard processes in perturbative QCD in 1979 and was supervised by Christopher Llewellyn Smith.
+He received his Doctor of Philosophy (DPhil) in theoretical physics on Hard processes in perturbative QCD in 1979 and was supervised by Christopher Llewellyn Smith.
 He was a member of St John's College, Oxford.

 Carter was subsequently a postdoctoral fellow research associate in theoretical physics at Rockefeller University from 1979 to 1980, studying time-reversal invariance and dynamical symmetry breaking.
 He coauthored two papers on CP violations in B meson decays with A. I. Sanda, which were used as one of theoretical basis to build B factories.

 Carter was then a research fellow at the MIT Center for International Studies from 1982 to 1984, during which time he wrote a public report assessing that the Reagan-proposed "Star Wars" initiative could not protect the U.S. from a Soviet nuclear attack.